phunold/pdns-ui/README.md

 - Or running with Passenger aka modrails

 ## TODO
-- check install requirements on RPM based systems
+- update install requirements on RPM based systems
 - check how it feels with large table (+1M records)
-- escape special characters for html/link
-- add more unit tests RSPEC
+- add more unit tests
+* anything else check ROADMAP

+## Feedback

+Open for feedback, suggestions and wishes...